gunerguney/coincalculator/README.md

 Open your browser to http://localhost:8081 and you should see the app.

-## Documentation
-The documentation for the Vue Argon Dashboard is hosted at our [website](https://demos.creative-tim.com/vue-argon-dashboard/documentation/tutorial?ref=ada-github-readme).

 ## File Structure
 Within the download you'll find the following directories and files: